SmartGiveaways/smart-giveaway-bot/README.md

 ## Self hosting
 No support is officially provided for self hosting but if you have issues directly related to the bot (not how you've set it up or getting it set up), we may help you if you're nice.
 Here's just some basic information about self hosting this bot.

-### Prerequisites:
+### Prerequisites
 - Some basic experience in how a discord bot works, hopefully some basic java experience as well.
 - A decent processor, 1 core will do for nearly everyone.
 - At least 50MB RAM (we'd hope a bit more, varies on what JDK you use)
 - Java 14 / Control over JVM arguments (--enable-preview on)
 - MongoDB
 - InfluxDB (Optional, used for [metrics](https://zak.pink/2020/11/Narrow-Minded-Lacewing-9912.png))
 - Us telling you that you **must** manually copy the resource files (including lang) and make a file for ping testing messages.